zephyrproject-rtos/zephyr/doc/connectivity/networking/api/lwm2m.rst

    * - 4
      - REGISTRATION_FAILURE
      - Registration to LwM2M server failed.
-       Occurs if there is a timeout or failure in the registration.
+       Occurs if there is a failure in the registration.
      - Retry registration
    * - 5
      - REGISTRATION_COMPLETE